The health of your child’s teeth and gums depends on four key factors:

 - Slide the floss up and down the sides of the teeth.
 Repeat the process for each tooth.

 - If you the spacing of the teeth makes using dental floss difficult, try other types of cleaners like interdental brushes or picks.
-Ask Dr. Deb or one of the hygienists to how to use them properly.
+Ask your dentist or one of the hygienists to how to use them properly.

 Regular Dental Checkups

 - Twice yearly visits to the dentist are advised for preventing problems or catching any developing problems as early as possible.
-Dr. Deb’s kids dental checkups are very thorough and cover teeth, gums, roots, breathing concerns, speech concerns, tooth development and placement, bite, jaw, etc., as well as preventative measures such as fluoride treatments for kids and/or dental sealants if indicated.
+Kid's dental checkups at My DFW Dentist are very thorough and cover teeth, gums, roots, breathing concerns, speech concerns, tooth development and placement, bite, jaw, etc., as well as preventative measures such as fluoride treatments for kids and/or dental sealants if indicated.